K0SS4/.dotfiles/README.md

 - playerctl (for manipulation media flow(pause, play etc.))

 I hope I did not forget about something.
 You will probably have to adjust my polybar/xmobar scripts for example:
-- the gputemp script is written for nvidia-smi,
+- the gputemp script searches for "edge" in sensors,
-- the cputemp script should be fine but idk(it searches for Tctl sensor),
+- the cputemp script searches for "Tctl" in sensors,
 - the updates script is written for arch-based distros specifically(and for paru as an aur helper),
 - the network module in polybar is set to enp42s0 interface
 - the volume module in polybar is written for pipewire